They say diamonds are a girl’s best friend and when it comes to engagement rings many would agree that diamonds are a

 The Ethica Diamond – Most Sustainable

 We are proud to claim that our Ethica Diamonds, featured in the Ethica Diamond collection, are even more sustainable and eco-friendly than a lab-grown diamond.

-The Ethica Diamond is an exceptional engineered diamond that has the toughness, longevity, brilliance and independent grading which exactly matches that of pure diamonds.
+The Ethica Diamond is our exceptionally engineered signature gemstone that has the toughness, longevity, brilliance and independent grading which exactly matches that of pure diamonds.
 Every stone is consistently VVS1 in clarity, E in colour, and Ideal cut, or Hearts and Arrows cut in the case of round brilliants, which is the best cut available.

 The Ethica Diamond has been created by a university who are market leaders in gemstone science, combining the latest technology together with the least impact on the environment.
 It is also independently certified by a trusted global research institute and each stone is laser marked for identification and verification purposes.
 The certificates that we provide are also a trusted means of insuring any piece of our jewellery.

 It is chemically and physically similar and optically identical to a diamond found in nature.
 It is grown under strict conditions and is cut and fully faceted to exact diamond proportions, giving it incredible depth and realism.
 This stone truly radiates the same sparkle and brilliance as the most expensive Earth mined diamonds and are made to last forever.

 Since the creation of the Ethica Diamond is not tied to the diamond industry, and unlike mined diamonds and lab grown diamonds, it is independently priced, based on the cost of production and research & development, rather than being artificially inflated.
 Therefore, we are able to bring them to the customer at a fair price.

 We take pride in the fact that our Ethica Diamonds are not only an ethical purchase in terms of the origins of the stone, but also the fact that the price is tied to the cost of manufacture, rather than the cartel-like mined diamond industry’s shady pricing structure.